atude/notes/aws/services.md

 - **Roles**: Can be used to assign permissions against users, apps or services to interact with other AWS resources
 - **IAM Policy**: Permission definitions attached to users, groups or roles
+  - **AWS Managed Policies**: IAM policies defined by AWS
+  - **Customer Managed Policies**: Policies created inside an AWS account that can be applied to services within that account
+  - **Inline Policies**: A policy embedded within a single user, role or group; strictly attached to the user/role/group
+- **Web Identity Federation**: Auth with external providers - receive authentication code that can be traded with AWS creds

+## Cognito

+- Provides temp creds through web federation and mapped to an IAM role for access to AWS resources
+- Data synced across user devices
+- **User Pool**: Directories to manage sign-up/sign-in
+- **Identity Pool**: Takes a user's web JWT and provides temp AWS creds
+- Uses Push Synchronisation with SNS to update user data across all devices

+## Security Token Service (STS)

+- `assume-role-with-web-identity-api`: Return temp creds for authenticated users
+  - Usually for web apps; Cognito recommended for mobile apps

 ## EC2 (Elastic Compute Cloud)